A research instrument from Data Druid Tech. New for 2026.

 A research instrument worthy of the work.

-Paid from day one — no free tier, no ads, no surprises.
+Paid from day one — no ads, no surprises.
 Used in fieldwork across Nigeria & Ghana.

 Interview a3 · Senior official, NIA Ghana 30:12 · audio